dycha0430/ComputerGraphics/README.md

 - WASD+QE : Move character joint by LimbIK
 - IJKL+UO : Move particle pointer
 - Shift : Create particle at pointer's position
+- Other operations are possible through the UI!!